How to Get Paid While Owning Stock: A Brief Primer in Dividends

 What are Dividends?

-It helps to think of dividends as either an interest payment, or a return on your investment in the company, i.e., a reward to the owners of the company.
+It helps to think of dividends as either an interest payment or a return on your investment in the company, i.e., a reward to the owners of the company.

 For example, if you own 100 shares of a Company, and it pays a quarterly dividend of 20 cents per share, you will receive $20 every quarter that you own the stock.
 In one year, you could earn $80 from a Company for simply owning 100 shares of stock.
-In year 2, a Company may raise their dividend payment to 22 cents per share, and your dividend reward increases to $22 per quarter, or $88 per year.
-If this is a company that increases their dividend payment every year, you get rewarded more and more for every year you hold the shares.
+In year 2, a Company may raise its dividend payment to 22 cents per share, and your dividend reward increases to $22 per quarter or $88 per year.
+If this is a company that increases its dividend payment every year, you get rewarded more and more for every year you hold the shares.

 That’s why we think dividends are worth your time!